Elkan Baggott: International career

+Even though he was born in Thailand into a mixed English and Indonesian family, he decided to represent Indonesia at the international level.

 Baggott has played for Indonesia at the under-19 level.
 He won his first cap for the under-19 team on 11 October 2020 in a friendly against North Macedonia U19.
-He received a call to join the senior Indonesian national football team in May 2021 but rejected it due to COVID-19 travel restrictions.
+He received a call to join the senior Indonesia national football team in May 2021 but rejected it due to COVID-19 travel restrictions.

 On 22 October 2021, the Chief of PSSI, Mochamad Iriawan, stated that Baggott had refused to play for Indonesia after rejecting multiple call-ups.
 Baggott immediately sent a letter to PSSI explaining his absence and his willingness to accept the next call-up, citing the fact that the COVID-19 situation in the United Kingdom and Indonesia have been much better.
 Iriawan openly accepted his explanation three days later.

 On 16 November 2021, he made his debut for the senior team in a friendly match against Afghanistan.
-He played for 68 minutes and was substituted by Victor Igbonefo due to a concussion head injury, which resulted in an England Football Association mandatory 14 day 'no footballing activity' recuperation period.
-Elkan was cleared to play again on 2 December 2021, after a neurological MRI scan concluded no lasting damage.
-On 12 December 2021, Elkan made his senior team competitive debut against Laos in the AFF Suzuki Cup, played in Singapore.
-Indonesia won the match 5–1.
+He played for 68 minutes and was substituted by Victor Igbonefo due to a concussion head injury, which resulted in a Football Association mandatory 14-day 'no footballing activity' recuperation period.
+Baggott was cleared to play again on 2 December 2021, after a neurological MRI scan concluded no lasting damage.
+On 12 December 2021, Baggott made his senior team competitive debut against Laos in the AFF Suzuki Cup, played in Singapore, in which Indonesia won the match 5–1.
 He scored his first goal for the national team on 19 December 2021, netting a header for the last goal of a 4–1 win against Malaysia.